 Founded in 1913, the Fones School of Dental Hygiene joined the University of Bridgeport in 1949.
 Accredited since 1953, the Fones School of Dental Hygiene is the first school of dental hygiene in the world.
 The school is named for its founder Dr. Alfred Civilion Fones, a pioneer in the world dental hygiene movement.

-The M.S. degree in dental hygiene program prepares dental hygienists for leadership roles in education, administration, public health, and dental hygiene practice.
+The M.S. degree in dental hygiene program prepares dental hygienists for leadership roles in education and public health.

-The dental hygiene curriculum is offered to students as an online program or as a campus program and is designed for students to gain theory and practical experience.
+The dental hygiene curriculum is offered to students as an online program and is designed for students to gain theory and practical experience.

 A master's degree in dental hygiene offers multiple career opportunities in a variety of settings.
 The American Dental Hygienists’ Association (ADHA) acknowledges that a Master’s degree enhances the hygienist’s ability to succeed in professional areas such as: